AntoineSebert/dandelion/documents/submission 2/literature-review-draft-core.md

 #### (2004) Real-Time Operating Systems

 > Real-time operating systems (RTOSs) provide basic support for scheduling, resource management, synchronization, communication, precise timing, and I/O. RTOSs have evolved from single-use specialized systems to a wide variety of more general-purpose operating systems (such as real-time variants of Linux).
 We have also seen an evolution from RTOSs which are completely predictable and support safety-critical applications to those which support soft real-time applications.
 Such support includes the concept of quality of service (QoS) for open real-time systems, often applied to multimedia applications as well as large, complex distributed real-time systems.
-Researchers in real- time operating system have developed new ideas and paradigms that enhance traditional operating systems to be more ef®cient and predictable.
+Researchers in real- time operating system have developed new ideas and paradigms that enhance traditional operating systems to be more efficient and predictable.
 Some of these ideas are now found in traditional operating systems and many other ideas are found in the wide variety of RTOS on the market today.
 The RTOS market includes many proprietary kernels, composition-based kernels, and real-time versions of popular OSs such as Linux and Windows-NT.
-Many industry standards have been influenced by RTOS research including POSIX real-time extensions, Real-Time Speci®cation for Java, OSEK (automotive RTOS standard), Ada83 and Ada95.
+Many industry standards have been influenced by RTOS research including POSIX real-time extensions, Real-Time Specification for Java, OSEK (automotive RTOS standard), Ada83 and Ada95.
 This paper provides an overview of the architectures, principles, paradigms, and new ideas developed in RTOS research over the past 20 years.
 The paper concentrates on research done within the context of complete RTOSs.
 Note that much more research on RTOSs has been accomplished and published as specific aspects on RTOS.
 For example, real-time synchronization and memory management research has many exciting results.
 Also, many ideas found in the companion paper on real-time scheduling can be found in various RTOSs as well.

 - general notes
-  *
+  * general presentation
 - techniques
-  *
+  * *null*
 - pros
+  * present research RTOS
-  *
+  * present paradigms
 - cons
-  *
+  * *null*
 - supervisor notes
   *